Jetton processing

 Jetton on-chain processing

-TON transactions are irreversible after just one confirmation.
-For the best user experience, it is suggested to avoid waiting on additional blocks once transactions are finalized on the TON Blockchain.
+TON transactions are irreversible after one confirmation.
+For the best user experience, it is recommended to avoid waiting for additional blocks after completing transactions on the TON blockchain.
 Read more in the Catchain.pdf.

 On-chain processing recommendations